Welcome to Empowered Recovery Center

 What Is the Process for Ecstasy Drug Testing?

-The length of time MDMA stays in your system?
-The amount of time varies.
-Furthermore, different tests have different sensitivity and detection times.
+Different drug tests have different sensitivity and detection times.
 Although it is not possible to give an exact time frame, an individual may test positive approximately:

 • Up to 3 days in blood tests – Ecstasy is typically ingested orally, which does not release the substance instantly; it releases slowly, resulting in prolonged highs compared to other drugs.
 Blood tests are an invasive procedure, so they are not usually used.